bergant/XBRLFiles/XBRLfiles.md

 ##  $ elOrder  : int  1 2 ...
 ```

-## Adding numbers and contexts
+## Amounts and Contexts
 Elements (or _concepts_ in XBRL terminology) of the balance sheet are now gathered in data frame with presentation hierarchy levels.
-To see the numbers we have to join the elements with facts and contexts as in the first example.
+To see the numbers we have to join the elements with numbers from `fact` table and periods from `context` table:

 ```r